-Retaliation
+F. Retaliation

 Any form of retaliation, including intimidation, threats, harassment, and other adverse action taken or threatened against any complainant or person reporting a complaint alleging a violation of this Policy, or any person cooperating in the investigation of allegations of violations of this Policy, to include testifying, assisting or participating in any manner in an investigation pursuant to this Policy and the resolution procedures is strictly prohibited by this Policy.
 Action is generally deemed adverse if it would deter a reasonable person in the same circumstances from opposing practices prohibited by this Policy.
-Retaliation may result in disciplinary or other action independent of the sanctions or interim measures imposed in response to the underlying allegations of violations of this policy.
+Retaliation may result in disciplinary or other action independent of the sanctions or interim measures imposed in response to the underlying allegations of violations of this Policy.

-Reporting Incidents
+G. Reporting Incidents

-Members of the campus community who believe they have been subjected to any of these crimes should immediately report the incident to campus or local police.
-All emergencies or any incident where someone is in imminent danger should be reported immediately to Campus Police by dialing 276.523.7473 or local police by calling or texting 911.
+- 1. Members of the campus community who believe they have been subjected to crimes should immediately report the incident to campus or local police.
+All emergencies or any incident where someone is in imminent danger should be reported immediately to campus police/security or local police by dialing 911. - 2.
 Whether or not a report is made to law enforcement, members of the campus community should report alleged violations of this Policy to the Title IX Coordinator during normal business hours.
 The Title IX Coordinator is solely responsible for overseeing the prompt, fair, and impartial investigation and resolution of complaints filed with the College.
-To help ensure a prompt, fair, and impartial investigation and resolution, individuals are encouraged to complete an Incident Report Form, found at www.mecc.edu/forms.
-The written complaint will be submitted to the Title IX Coordinator.
-Although strongly encouraged, a complainant is not required to submit a complaint on the Incident Report Form or in writing.
+To help ensure a prompt, fair, and impartial investigation and resolution, individuals are encouraged to complete a Complaint Form, found in Appendix A. The written complaint will be submitted to the Title IX Coordinator.
+Although strongly encouraged, a complainant is not required to submit a complaint on the Complaint Form or in writing.